viewmaster111/SpeedTest-1/README.md

   - Address a few other issues.

-  - Added a rule for mobile devices, concerning the notificatios button.
+  - Added a rule for mobile devices, concerning the notifications button.

 *Patch 1.4.0.1*